matitaviola/SE2_Thesis-Management/retrospectives/demo3_w_TD.md

 - Unit Testing:
   - Total hours estimated
   - Total hours spent
-  - Nr of automated unit test cases
+  - Nr of automated unit test cases 181
-  - Coverage (if available)
+  - Coverage (if available) 100% (NOTE: Sonarcloud shows less for it takes into account also the part that have been manually tested)
 - E2E testing:
   - Total hours estimated
   - Total hours spent
 - Code review
-  - Total hours estimated
+  - Total hours estimated 6h
   - Total hours spent
 - Technical Debt management:
-  - Total hours estimated
+  - Total hours estimated 6h
-  - Total hours spent
+  - Total hours spent 6h 15m
   - Hours estimated for remediation by SonarQube
   - Hours estimated for remediation by SonarQube only for the selected and planned issues
   - Hours spent on remediation
-  - debt ratio (as reported by SonarQube under "Measures-Maintainability")
+  - debt ratio (as reported by SonarQube under "Measures-Maintainability") 0.6%
-  - rating for each quality characteristic reported in SonarQube under "Measures" (namely reliability, security, maintainability )
+  - rating for each quality characteristic reported in SonarQube under "Measures" (namely reliability, security, maintainability )  A, A, A